boriiiiii/RESTaurant-API/README.md

 5. Start the API:
 `npm start`

-6. Open a web browser and visit http://localhost:3000/.
+6. Open a web browser and visit http://localhost:3000/ (or your default port).
 You should see your Express project up and running.
 The API is now running locally, and you can use the provided endpoints to interact with your database.

 ## API Endpoints

 ### Items
 The API provides the following endpoints for managing items:
+• **/items**

+Display all items in my database.

+• **/items?parameters**

+Display all items matching filters

+• **/item/:id_item**

+Display an items depending on his id.

 • **Get All Items**